-Aaron Krill, M.D., joined the Urology program at Children’s National Health System in January 2016.
+Aaron Krill, M.D., joined the Urology program at Children’s National Hospital in January 2016.
 Prior to joining Children’s National, Dr. Krill served as Director of Pediatric Urology and Assistant Professor of Surgical Urology at the Virginia Commonwealth University School of Medicine.
 He also served on staff at the Hunter Holmes McGuire Veterans Affairs Medical Center.

 Dr. Krill graduated from Truman State University and earned his medical degree from Rush Medical College in Chicago, IL.
 He completed his Urology residency at George Washington University in Washington, D.C., and developed interests in minimally invasive and robotic surgery as well as in pediatric urology.
 He completed a clinical and research fellowship in Pediatric Urology at Steven and Alexandra Cohen Children’s Medical Center of New York.